Cooper Rush

-Early years
+Early life

 Originally from Charlotte, Michigan, Rush attended Lansing Catholic High School in Lansing, Michigan, with an enrollment of just over 500 students, where he became a three-year starter at quarterback for the football team.
-He also played basketball and baseball (until his freshman year).
+Rush also played basketball and baseball (until his freshman year).

-In 2010 and 2011, he led his team to back-to-back undefeated regular seasons.
-In 2011, he led his team to the state runner-up title.
-In the Division 5 regional championship game against Dowagiac Union High School, he set Michigan state records with 5 touchdown passes in one quarter and 8 for the game.
-The team would end up losing in the finals against Powers Catholic High School 26–56, even though he registered 300 passing yards and 3 touchdowns.
+In 2010 and 2011, Rush led his team to back-to-back undefeated regular seasons.
+In 2011, Rush led his team to the state runner-up title.
+In the Division 5 regional championship game against Dowagiac Union High School, he set Michigan state records with five touchdown passes in one quarter and eight for the game.
+The team would end up losing in the finals against Powers Catholic High School 56–26, even though Rush registered 300 passing yards and three touchdowns.

-As a senior he received All-State, Associated Press’ Michigan Division 5/6 Player of the Year and ESPN’s Michigan Gatorade Player of the Year honors.
+As a senior, Rush received All-State, Associated Press' Michigan Division 5/6 Player of the Year and ESPN's Michigan Gatorade Player of the Year honors.

-He finished his high school career throwing for 7,248 passing yards (455-for-734, 62 percent), 80 passing touchdowns, 1,438 rushing yards and 27 rushing touchdowns.
-A 3-star recruit, Cooper Rush only received scholarship offers from Central Michigan and Toledo, but received preferred walk-on offers from Michigan, Michigan State, Northwestern, and Western Michigan.
+Rush finished his high school career throwing for 7,248 passing yards (455-for-734, 62 percent) and 80 touchdowns to go along with 1,438 rushing yards and 27 touchdowns.
+A three-star recruit, Rush only received scholarship offers from Central Michigan and Toledo, but received preferred walk-on offers from Michigan, Michigan State, Northwestern, and Western Michigan.